Management accounting is an essential unit for students studying the Accounting major in the Bachelor of Business.

 4 Please refer to more information on eligibility for FEE-HELP.

 Please note: international students should refer to What is an indicative Fee? to get an indicative course cost.

-3 hour workshop x 4; plus online content.
-Please refer to the timetable for dates, times and venue.
+Introductory 1 hour workshop x 1; 2 hour workshop x 6; plus online content.
+Please refer to the timetable for dates, time and venue.